sadegh15khedry/ML-Algorithms-From-Scratch/Decision-Tree/README.md

 ## Dataset

-The dataset used is the Spam email Dataset. get the dataset using the fallowing link https://www.kaggle.com/datasets/jackksoncsie/spam-email-dataset
+The dataset used is the Iris Flower Dataset. get the dataset using the fallowing link [kaggle](https://www.kaggle.com/datasets/arshid/iris-flower-dataset)

 ## Model Performance